-- 1. The words in v.
+The words in v.
 25 that we translate as "competes in the games" is the word "agonizomai" in the Greek.
 This is where we get our word "agony."

-The implication is that the "strict training" of an Olympic athlete can feel like agony for the body as true today as it was then.
-What are some situations where being Courageous in Mission could feel a bit like agony? - 2.
-Paul talks about becoming like someone so that you can relate to them and understand each other and then it's easier to share the Gospel.
-What are the kids at your school like (eg, into sports or music, really like art?)?
-What would you need to "become like" in order to build relationships and share the Gospel? - 3.
-Paul said in v.
+The implication is that the "strict training" of an Olympic athlete can feel like agony for the body - as true today as it was then.
+What are some situations where being Courageous in Mission could feel a bit like agony?

+2. Corinth was known as a city where people pursued wealth and pleasure and physical prowess with reckless abandon.
+They would go to great lengths to have it all.
+Thus, Paul mimics this way of living saying the church should pursue Christ with reckless abandon and go to great lengths to share the Gospel.
+How would you describe the people where you live?
+What would you need to "become like" in order to build relationships and share the Gospel?

+3. Paul said in v.
 22 that he used "all possible means" to save even one person.
-What would it look like for you to use "all possible means?" - 4.
-Paul uses vivid language in v.
+What would it look like for you to use "all possible means?"

+4. Paul uses vivid language in v.
 27 to describe the lengths he will go to discipline himself so he can complete the race God has given him to the fullest extent of his ability.
 Do you honestly feel that you have the kind of passion to pursue God's call on your life even if it requires some painful discipline or reckless courage?
 Why or why not?

-Take some time to discuss why you think this might be an important value for us as a youth group.
+Take some time to discuss why you think this might be an important value for us as a church.